-1. When employees are working on energized circuits or equipment using the rubber glove method, rubber protective-insulating gloves and sleeves rated for the exposure of the highest nominal voltage shall be worn cradle-to-cradle when working from an aerial platform.
+- When employees are working on energized circuits or equipment using the rubber glove method, insulating rubber gloves and sleeves rated for the exposure of the highest nominal voltage shall be worn cradle-to-cradle when working from an aerial platform.

-1. Can I swing the bucket out of the energized zone and remove Gloves and Sleeves in order to smoke, dip, etc.?
+- Can I swing the bucket out of the energized zone and remove Gloves and Sleeves in order to drink water, take a break, etc.?

-2. Are there examples when gloves and sleeves are required, when working in a bucket (cradle to cradle) when can I remove rubber gloves and sleeves while in the bucket?
+- Are there instances when gloves and sleeves may be removed when working in a bucket (cradle to cradle)?

-• Refer to company policies for specific work procedures.
+- Refer to company policies for specific work procedures (i.e. terminations).

 - When ascending to perform work on a transmission line with energized under build, do I need gloves and sleeves while moving past the energized under build?

 - No, as long as the 5 ft. primary zone is not encroached.